gigal00p/profile2ddl/README.md

 ## License

-Copyright © 2019 Krzysztof Walkiwicz
+Copyright © 2019 Krzysztof Walkiewicz

 This program and the accompanying materials are made available under the terms of the Eclipse Public License 2.0 which is available at